 Ordering food and drink

+What about you?.
 This a shorthand way of repeating the same question to someone else.
-In this case it is asking what someone else wants a drink.
+In this case it is asking whether someone else would also like a drink.

 pú táo jiǔ

 You want how many bottles of wine?.
 Many-few can be used to ask a how much or how many question for anything not just about money.